- Optimal Thinking

 - Virtual Seminars & Webinars

 During this unprecedented trying time, it is natural to experience fear.
 Fear is nature’s way of protecting you from real and current danger.
 It prepares you to escape from harm.
 You experience fear when you anticipate a loss or an injury.
-All of a sudden, you may be afraid to touch surfaces that could be contaminated.
+At this time, you may be afraid to touch surfaces that could be contaminated.
 When your personal space is violated and you don’t have protective paraphernalia to shield yourself, your fight or flight response may kick in.

 You can start to minimize your fears by facing them.
 Determine what you are afraid of and then take the best actions to resolve the threats that are causing the fear.
 Working through fear is far better than living with feelings of immobility and helplessness.
 Your security lies not in what you have, but in the knowledge that you can cope with whatever crosses your path.